-Tips for Marketing Your Tribal Agritourism Enterprise^{2,3}
+Tips for Marketing Your Tribal Agritourism Enterprise

 - Share your mission statement with guests.
 Guests may be more likely to support your venture if they know their purchases will benefit the community and future generations. - Keep guests and visitors satisfied with excellent customer service.
-Returning guests will help you advertise by word of mouth. - Develop a contact list of customers and partners that you contact regularly with updates, events and opportunities. - Remember that agritourism is a part of the hospitality industry.
-Get feedback from visitors about what they enjoyed and what improvements could be made. - Offer quality experiences and services that guests are willing to pay adequate money for. - Focus on the details (i.e. how your employees answer the phone, respond to emails, on-site cleanliness, on-site greeters, signage, etc.). - Identify and join groups and organizations that will help market your organization to a broader visitor market. - Identify and participate at event-based marketing opportunities. - Utilize social media platforms such as Facebook, Instagram, Tik Tok, YouTube, Twitter and LinkedIn to broadcast upcoming events and opportunities or potentials for partnering, volunteering and sponsorships.
+Returning guests will help you advertise by word of mouth. - Develop a list of customers and partners that you contact regularly with updates, events and opportunities. - Remember that agritourism is a part of the hospitality industry.
+Get feedback from visitors about what they enjoyed and what improvements could be made. - Offer quality experiences and services that quests are willing to pay adequate money for. - Focus on the details (i.e. how your employees answer the phone, respond to emails, on-site cleanliness, on-site greeters, signage, etc.). - Identify and join groups and organizations that will help market your organization to a broader visitor market. - Identify and participate at event-based marketing opportunities. - Utilize social media platforms such as Facebook, Instagram, Tik Tok, YouTube, Twitter and LinkedIn to broadcast upcoming events and opportunities or potentials for partnering, volunteering and sponsorships.
 Each platform has a different type of user that you can cost effectively tailor marketing strategies to. - Install directional signs that help visitors find your business.
-Call your local authorities about getting signs placed on county and state roadways. - Hire a graphic designer to help you create a cohesive brand identity, quality distribution materials and a user friendly website. - 2. https://farmsreach.com/welcome/wp-content/uploads/2014/12/AgriTourismWorkbook.pdf - 3. https://www.bia.gov/sites/bia.gov/files/assets/as-ia/ieed/pdf/Marketing_Strategies_for_Native_American_Artists_and_Artisans_0.pdf guests through experiences and products.
-The Icy Strait Point case study demonstrates how attracting guests through a strategic marketing plan is crucial to a successful agritourism venture.
-The activities below are designed to help you identify ways to make the most out of your raw agricultural goods and start a marketing plan.
+Call your local authorities about getting signs placed on county and state roadways. - Hire a graphic designer to help you create a cohesive brand identity, quality distribution materials and a userfriendly website.